-Transparency International is a global anti-corruption NGO with over 100 chapters worldwide, founded in 1993 by Peter Eigen, former Director of the World Bank, and currently chaired by Jose Ugaz.
-This global anti-corruption network is known, amongst other things, through its signature analytical products: the Corruption Perceptions Index and the Global Corruption Barometer study.
-In the 2014 Global Go To Think Index Tank report, Transparency International was rated 13th out of 150 think tanks globally.
+Transparency International is a global anti-corruption NGO with over 100 chapters worldwide, founded in 1993 by Peter Eigen, former Director of the World Bank, and currently chaired by Delia Ferreira.
+This global anti-corruption network is known, among other things, through its signature analytical products: the Corruption Perceptions Index and the Global Corruption Barometer study.
+In the 2016 Global Go To Think Index Tank report, Transparency International was rated 27th out of 175 think tanks globally.

 Transparency International Ukraine (TIU) grew from a Ukrainian NGO Creative Union “TORO” that started operations in 1999 in Kropyvnytsky (Kirovohrad).
 Since 1 June, 2012 the organization officially evolved into Transparency International Ukraine with 10 employees on board.

 The small but dynamic team managed to become one of the leading Ukrainian anti-corruption organizations working on transparency in public finance, open governance, development of effective anti-corruption policies, and nurturing a network of skilled anti-corruption activists.
 Amongst other things, TIU created a wide regional coalition ‘Declarations without Decorations’ for monitoring high-ranking officials’ declarations and their lifestyles.
 TIU was also in the lead of the Open Government Partnership Initiative for Ukraine, and has been overseeing the initiative’s implementation for the last 6 years.